arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ### Wi-Fi®

 The ESP32 onboard the UNO R4 WiFi is used to give the board Wi-Fi® capabilities.
 The Wi-Fi® module has a bitrate of up to 150 Mbps.
 The ESP32 module has a built in trace-antenna, meaning that you do not need an external one to use the connectivity features of the board.
 However, this trace antenna is shared with the Bluetooth® module, which means that you cannot use Bluetooth® and Wi-Fi® at the same time.

+To learn more about the WiFi capabilities of the UNO R4 WiFi, try out the [Network Examples](/tutorials/uno-r4-wifi/wifi-examples).

 ### Bluetooth®